 In 2007 I moved to Europe to spend five months at Binger Film Lab in Amsterdam then to take up a residency at the BR Whiting Library in Rome, granted by the Australia Council, where I began work on a memoir.

-And from there went on to several other writing residencies in Europe, USA and India, returning to live in Australia in August 2010.
-With The Tiger was published by Press On at that time followed by Always Hungry a year later.
+And from there went on to several other writing residencies in Europe, USA and India, returning to Australia in August 2010 for a year.
+With The Tiger was published by Press On (2010) followed by Always Hungry a year later.
 In November 2011 I came to Istanbul when the Turkish translation of With The Tiger was published and decided to live there.
 In early 2014 I began teaching at the university in Çanakkale, Turkey, on the shore of the Dardanelles.

 I taught writing since 1989 in a range of contexts, including universities, community groups, prisons and mentorship schemes.
 In 2003 I was awarded a Doctor of Philosophy in Writing by Griffith University.

-I try to record my latest location/s on the Newsblog on this site.
+I try to record my latest location/s and literary events on the Newsblog on this site.

 UPDATE May 2019.
 I’ve been back in Australia since the end of 2017.
-In 2019 my new novel Turn Left At Venus is being published by Transit Lounge.
+In October 2019 my new novel Turn Left At Venus is published by Transit Lounge.

 Occasional updates on my writing, publishing and speaking life can be found at the NewsBlog on this site, and at the Local Time Publishing page at Facebook.